• Ready To Get Started On Your Case?

 What legal rights does a non-custodial parent have?

-In Indiana, the legal rights that a non-custodial parent has is only having certain visitation privileges; an example would be only being able to see their child during specific weekends or certain times of a day.
+In Illinois, the legal rights that a non-custodial parent has is only having certain visitation privileges; an example would be only being able to see their child during specific weekends or certain times of a day.
 Non-custodial parents are parents who don’t have primary custody of the child.
 If a non-custodial parent wants to make an appeal in family court, it is important that they work with a skilled Peoria custody lawyer.

 How Courts Determine Child Custody